Genealogy Bookstore with Hundreds & Hundreds of Genealogy Books for Sale

 Early Missouri Marriages in the News, 1820-1853.

 By: Lois Stanley, George F. Wilson, and Maryhelen Wilson, Pub.
 1983, Reprinted 2017, 64 pages, soft cover, Index, ISBN #0-89308-437-9.

 Many important details not found in civil records appear in this collection, from about 50 newspapers and covering a wide area.
-Most idenitfy the brides’s father or a parent - “second daughter to Ezekiel, of Spencer Co., KY.”, “daughter of Edwin, deceased”, fomerly of Hardin Co., TN.”
+Most identify the Brides’s father or a parent - “second daughter to Ezekiel, of Spencer Co., KY.”, “daughter of Edwin, deceased”, formerly of Hardin Co., TN.”

 Dodson (Dotson) Family of North Farnham Parish, Richmond Co., VA.
 The.: A History and Genealogy of their Descendants. ( Vol. #2 )